truongc2/Richard_Truong-Chau.github.io/README.md

 ## About

-This is a repository to track my progress in Data Science and to organise and track my goals/projects.
+This is a repository to track my progress in Data Science and to organise my goals/projects.
 The data is written primarily in Jupyter Notebook (Python).

 ## Projects